William Sloane Coffin: Ministry and political activism

 By 1967, Coffin concentrated increasingly on preaching civil disobedience and supported the young men who turned in their draft cards.
 He was, however, uncomfortable with draft-card burning, worried that it looked "unnecessarily hostile".
-Coffin was one of several persons who signed an open letter entitled "A Call to Resist Illegitimate Authority", which was printed in several newspapers in October 1967.
-In that same month, he also raised the possibility of declaring Battell Chapel at Yale a sanctuary for resisters, or possibly as the site of a large demonstration of civil disobedience.
+Coffin was one of several persons who signed the open letter "A Call to Resist Illegitimate Authority", which was printed in several newspapers in October 1967.
+That same month, he raised the possibility of declaring Battell Chapel at Yale a sanctuary for resisters, or possibly the site of a large demonstration of civil disobedience.
 School administration barred the use of the church as a sanctuary.
 Coffin later wrote, "I accused them of behaving more like 'true Blues than true Christians'.
 They squirmed but weren't about to change their minds....
 I realized I was licked."

-And so on January 5, 1968, Coffin, Dr. Benjamin Spock (the pediatrician and baby book author who was also a Phillips Academy alumnus), Marcus Raskin, and Mitchell Goodman (all signers of "A Call to Resist Illegitimate Authority" and members of the anti-war collective RESIST) were indicted by a Federal grand jury for "conspiracy to counsel, aid and abet draft resistance".
+On January 5, 1968, Coffin, Benjamin Spock (the pediatrician and baby book author who was also a Phillips Academy alumnus), Marcus Raskin, and Mitchell Goodman (all signers of "A Call to Resist Illegitimate Authority" and members of the anti-war collective RESIST) were indicted by a federal grand jury for "conspiracy to counsel, aid and abet draft resistance".
 All but Raskin were convicted that June, but in 1970 an appeals court overturned the verdict.
 Coffin remained chaplain of Yale until December 1975.

-In 1977, he became senior minister at the Riverside Church—an interdenominational congregation affiliated with both the United Church of Christ and American Baptist Churches—and one of the most prominent congregations in New York City.
-Coffin was a controversial, yet inspirational leader at Riverside, with sermon titles like "Abortion", "AIDS", "Homosexuality", and "Iran".
+In 1977, he became senior minister at Riverside Church—an interdenominational congregation affiliated with both the United Church of Christ and American Baptist Churches—and one of the most prominent congregations in New York City.
+Coffin was a controversial but inspirational leader at Riverside, with sermon titles like "Abortion", "AIDS", "Homosexuality", and "Iran".
 His other sermons included "It's a Sin to Build a Nuclear Weapon", and during the Iran hostage crisis, "And Pray for the Iranians, Too".
 Coffin openly and vocally supported gay rights when many liberals still were uncomfortable with homosexuality.
 Some of the congregation's socially conservative members openly disagreed with his position on sexuality.